elifkoseler/Basic-Signal-Processing/README.md

 # Basic-Signal-Processing
-Basic Signal Processing by using Python and its libraries
+Basic Signal Processing by using Python and its libraries such as NumPy, matplotlib, SciPy